 When a synchronous call includes calls on wait on internal state of the synchronized object, call notifyAll() as the last statement in all operations on the synchronized object so that all other waiting concurrent objects can proceed.

+Be very careful when performing asynchronous processing of data.

 Ensure that tasks potentially allocated to the same thread need no synchronization.

 6.62 Concurrency – Premature termination [CGS]